Auroratide/monadorecipes/src/recipes/steel-salmon-tempura/recipe.md

 ## Directions

 1. Refrigerate water while preparing other ingredients.
 The water must be ice cold before use in the tempura batter.
+[Water: 3/4 cups]
-2. Heat the oil in a fryer or pot, aiming for approximately 330 degrees Farenheit.
+2. Heat the oil in a fryer or pot, aiming for approximately 330°F (165°C).
+[Vegetable Oil: 3 cups]
-3. Slice the fish into thin pieces, about 1.5 x1.5 inches in dimension and about 1/3 inches thick.
+3. Slice the fish into thin pieces, about 1.5 &times; 1.5 inches in dimension and about ⅓ inches thick.
 The size does not need to be precise, so long as the pieces are thin enough to cook through in a short fry time.
+[Salmon: 1 fillet, Tilapia: 1 fillet]
 4. Slice the carrots into thin, chip-like pieces.
-These should be very thin, almost 1/8 inches in thickness.
+These should be very thin, almost ⅛ inches in thickness.
+[Carrots: 2]
 5. Combine tempura batter mix with italian seasoning.
 Briefly mix the tempura batter and cold water.
 Do not thoroughly mix - small clumps in the batter are better for the tempura crust.
+[Tempura Batter: 1 cup, Italian Seasoning: 2 teaspoons, Water: 3/4 cups]
 6. Once the oil is ready, dip pieces of fish/carrot into the batter until completely covered, then carefully lower into the oil.
-Fry pieces for ~2 minutes.
+Fry pieces for about 2 minutes.
 Do not overcrowd the oil with pieces.
-7. After ~2 minutes, remove pieces onto a rack with paper towels underneath.
+7. After about 2 minutes, remove pieces onto a rack with paper towels underneath.
 Repeat step 6 until all the fish and carrots are fried.
 8. Prepare the soy sauce, optionally mixing in lime juice, for dipping.
 Serve with rice.
+[Soy Sauce: 2 tablespoons, Lime Juice: 1 teaspoon, Rice: 2 cups]

 ## Interpretation